Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 </p>
 </details>

-## 4. Description and application of the developed codes
+## 4. Description of the developed codes and some examples of their application.
 ### 4.1 FNPK-Insertion code
 The FPNK-Insertion code, written in MATLAB language, solves the system given in Eq.
 (1) and Eq.
 (2) considering a constant reactivity.
 In the submitted paper it was concluded that such solution provided accurate results, always that the following inequality be fullfilled: